Government of Canada services and information in Algiers, Algeria

 If you were born in Canada, you do not need to apply for a Canadian citizenship certificate.
 Your proof of Canadian citizenship is your birth certificate issued by the province or territory where you were born.

-If you are Canadian and you have a child who was born in Algeria, you need to submit an application for a citizenship certificate for them in order to get a Canadian passport.
+If you are a Canadian citizen and have a child born in Algeria, you must apply for citizenship certificate for your child in order to request a Canadian passport.

-Complete a citizenship application before booking an appointment to present your documents in person.
-Bring your online payment receipt to your appointment.
-Please add your full name, your phone number and email address when booking your appointment.
+Note: When booking your appointment, add your full name, phone number and email address.
 Without these details, the appointment is void.

 Australians: Australian citizenship applications are not accepted at this office - you should contact the Australian Embassy in Cairo.